RVRhub/datafaker-gen-extension/README.md

 ## Extensions for Datafaker Gen

-This is a collection of extensions for the [Datafaker Gen](https://github.com/datafaker-net/datafaker-gen)
+This is a collection of extensions for the [Datafaker Gen](https://github.com/datafaker-net/datafaker-gen) Currently, the following extensions are available:
+    - RabbitMQ Sink - A sink that sends the generated data to a RabbitMQ queue.
+    - could be more in the future.

 ### How to build

 ```bash